apache/hudi/website/docs/sql_queries.md

 ![Secondary Index With Pruning Image](/assets/images/secondary-index-with-pruning.png)
 <p align = "left">Figure: Query pruning with secondary index</p>

-#### Bloom Filter Expression Index Based Acceleration
+###  Query using Bloom Filter Expression Index

-With the query run below, we will see no data skipping or pruning since there is no index created yet in the table as can be seen in the image below.
+With the query run below, we will see no data skipping or pruning since there is no index created yet on the `driver` column.
 All the files are scanned in the table to fetch the data.

 ```sql
 SHOW INDEXES FROM hudi_indexed_table;